When a child first begins school the amount of information presented to parents can seem daunting, especially if their child has SEND.

 How will your school prepare my child for the transition to Secondary school?

 Children with SEND are given an extensive level of support before they leave for a new school.
 Their teacher and SENCo will discuss with secondary colleagues how many transition visits can be arranged over and above those offered to children without SEND.
 These additional visits to the new school will be carried out with the child and Secondary School Staff in the summer term.
 This ensures that bridges are built between schools, key information shared between staff and the child is given the opportunity to settle into a new routine with the support of a familiar adult.
 Further details on transition can be found here.

 How are parents involved with your school?

 We are fully committed to encouraging parents to be involved with all aspects of school life.
 We welcome parents into school at the beginning and end of a school day and they are welcome to arrange additional dates to meet with the teacher to discuss progress and provision.
-We invite parents to school performances, our annual sponsored and Enterprise events, sports events and in certain year groups we also have phonics training sessions during the year.
-They are also encouraged to help with our school garden as part of an after-school club.
+We invite parents to school performances, our annual sponsored events, annual events such as the Summer fair, sports events, parent meetings are conducted prior to any residential trips and additional parent support sessions are conducted throughout the year, for example phonics training in EYFS and KS1.

 Who can I contact for further information?

-If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment to speak to Miss Sewell (SENCo) if you have any further questions you would like to ask.
+If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment to speak to Mrs Hill (SENCo) if you have any further questions you would like to ask.